rarescosma/getbetter.ro/content/tech/setting-up-a-haskell-environment-with-stack-ghcid-and-intellij.md

 Install IntelliJ by following the
 [comprehensive guide](https://www.jetbrains.com/help/idea/installation-guide.html)
-provided by Jetbrains or by using the prefered package manager for your OS.
+provided by Jetbrains or by using the preferred package manager for your OS.

 (I live on [Arch Linux](https://www.archlinux.org/) so in my case this is `trizen intellij-idea`)